laruence/yaconf/README.md

 ### Install

 #### Compile Yaconf in Linux
-Yaf is an PECL extension, thus you can simply install it by:
+Yaconf is an PECL extension, thus you can simply install it by:

 ```
 $pecl install yaconf